burnedpopcorn/Sugary-Spire-UNHAM-Decompilation/README.md

 GameMaker Version Used: 2023.8

 ## Current Progress
-Game does load, and you can get into the menu
+Game does load, and you can get into the Main Menu and even In Game (kinda)

 Things I have Done:
 - Added Enums for Player States, Enemy States, Confetti States, and basically anywhere that needed them